PseudoDevs/IamGhost/bbmd7.md

-Last updated: 2024-04-09 17:53:19
+Last updated: 2024-04-09 17:53:52
-Random Quote: I would very much like to return your witty banter, but I am too exhausted to be clever. - Galina 'Red' Reznikov
+Random Quote: I hide in plain sight, same as you. - Gustavo Fring